ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 explicitly permitted, would constitute copyright violation and be illegal.

-However, most copyright legislations recognize cases in which reusing some, possibly copyrighted, information in an aggregate or derivative format is considered "fair use".
+However, most copyright legislations recognize cases in which reusing some, possibly copyrighted, information in an aggregate or derivative form is considered "fair use".
 In general, unless the intent is to pass off data as our own, copy it word for word or trying to make money out of it, reusing publicly available content scraped off the internet is OK.